max-sun-hongyi/smart-bin/README.md

 # smart-bin
-# Demo for object detection usiing a pretrained model
+# Demo for object detection using a pretrained model